David Sharp (mountaineer): Mark Inglis controversy

-Following David Sharp's death, Mark Inglis was initially severely criticised by the media and others, including Sir Edmund Hillary, for not helping Sharp.
+Following Sharp's death, Mark Inglis was initially severely criticised by the media and others, including Sir Edmund Hillary, for not helping Sharp.
 Inglis stated that Sharp had been passed by 30 to 40 other climbers heading for the summit who did not attempt a rescue, but he was criticised for not helping Sharp simply because he was more well-known.
 Inglis said he believed Sharp was ill-prepared, lacking proper gloves, enough supplementary oxygen, and was already doomed by the time of his ascent.
 He also initially stated, "I... radioed, and [expedition manager Russell Brice] said, 'Mate, you can't do anything.
 He's been there X number of hours without oxygen.
 He's effectively dead.'
 Trouble is, at 8500 meters it's extremely difficult to keep yourself alive, let alone keep anyone else alive".

 Statements by Inglis suggest that he believed Sharp was beyond help by the time the Inglis party passed him during their ascent and the reported radio calls to their base camp.
-However, Brice, who was initially criticised for reportedly advising Inglis during his ascent to move on without assessing the situation or the possibility of rescuing Sharp, denies the claim that he received any radio call about Sharp until he was notified some eight hours later by climber Maxime Chaya.
+However, Brice, who was initially criticised for reportedly advising Inglis during his ascent to move on without assessing the situation or the possibility of rescuing Sharp, denied that he received any radio call about Sharp until he was notified some eight hours later by climber Maxime Chaya.
 At this time, Sharp was unconscious and shivering violently, had severe frostbite, and no gloves or oxygen.
-It was revealed that Brice kept detailed logs of radio calls with his expedition members, recorded all radio traffic, and that the Discovery Channel was filming Brice during this time, all of which confirmed that Brice was first notified of Sharp being in trouble when climber Chaya contacted Brice at about 09:00.
+Brice kept detailed logs of radio calls with his expedition members, recorded all radio traffic, and the Discovery Channel was filming Brice during this time, all of which confirmed that Brice was first notified of Sharp being in trouble when Chaya contacted Brice at about 09:00.